-- Entry requirements: An undergraduate honours degree with a significant component in a field related to the course subject.
+- Entry requirements: An undergraduate honours degree in a field related to the course subject.
+Be a UK resident.

 We pride ourselves on our industry powered training, that's why we partner with some of the world's leading studios for all our Escape Studios Postgraduate degrees.
 Previous partners for our Games courses included Climax Studios, Creative Assembly and Media Molecule to name a few.